bethpol/cs182-ec-website/README.md

     - The script calculates the edit distance to **all** categories (A, B, C, D, E).
     - It only keeps the post if "E" is the **strictly closest** match.
     - This ensures we catch typos of "E" but correctly reject "Special Participation A/B/C/D".

+### 4. Categorization Script (`parse_jsons.py`)

+This script enriches the filtered posts using the **Gemini API** with Gemini-2.5-flash.
+It reads from `client/filtered_data.json` and generates `client/categorized_data.json`.

+**Functionality:**
+1.  **Summarization**: Generates a concise summary (under 25 words) for each post.
+2.  **Categorization**: Classifies each post into one of the 6 defined categories (see below) based on its content.
+3.  **Link Extraction**: Intelligently identifies the "Primary App Link" (e.g., a deployed web app), distinguishes "Attachments" (PDFs/files on EdStem), and separates other "Post Body Links".

+**Categories:**
+The categories were defined by Gemini-3 Pro upon parsing the `client/filtered_data.json` file:

+1. Interactive AI Tutors
+2. Visualizations and Simulations
+3. AI for Debugging & Misconceptions Analysis
+4. Practice Problems, Quizzes & Exam Prep
+5. Note-taking & Knowledge Organization
+6. Research Paper Analysis